Adamk99k/What-is-bitcoin-p1/README.md

 * Error: <br> There was a useless and not effective piece of code in my css, I had a ( position: center; ) rule on line 532 style.css.
 To solve this i simplely removed the css rule.
 ![image](assets/images/readme.img/css-code.png)
 #
+Now when you run both CSS and HTML validators no errors or warnings show up.
+#
 ## TESTING BROWESERS AND RESPONSIVE DESIGN.
 ### Once my site was finihsed i checked my site works on diffrent web browsers and tested the sites screen size responsiveness.
 Here are the browsers i tested my site on.